verissimor/jpa-magic-filter/README.md

 By contributing your code, you agree to license your contribution under the terms of the Apache Licence.

 ## TODO
-1. add reactive example
+1. √ add reactive example
-2. rename the examples
+2. add documentation for between
 3. remove the SEARCH_IN_SEPARATOR_PRM & SEARCH_IN_SEPARATOR_DEF
 4. remove POSTGRES unaccent for reactive